Counselling & Psychotherapy

 You may be holding things together on the outside, while privately feeling anxious, overwhelmed, or worn down.

-You might replay conversations after they’ve ended.
-Second-guess your decisions.
-Worry about disappointing people.
-Find it difficult to say no. Feel responsible for everyone else’s needs.
+You might replay conversations after they've ended, second-guess your decisions, or worry about disappointing people.
+You may find it difficult to say no or feel responsible for everyone else's needs.

 You may be successful in many areas of your life, while privately wondering why some things still feel so difficult.

-Or maybe you’ve simply grown tired of asking yourself:
+Or perhaps you've simply grown tired of asking yourself:

 "Why do I keep reacting this way?"

 I work with adults and couples from a wide range of backgrounds.
-My approach is LGBTQ2S+ affirming, culturally sensitive, and grounded in respect for the many identities, relationships, families, and communities that shape people’s lives.
+My work is neuroscience-informed, LGBTQ2S+ affirming, culturally sensitive, and grounded in respect for the many identities, relationships, families, and communities that shape people's lives.

 Before change, there is understanding.

-Most people come to therapy because something hurts.
+Most people come to therapy because something is not working.

-Anxiety.
 Low mood.
 Grief.
+Flatness.
 Relationship struggles.
 Burnout.
+Anxiety.
+Feeling stuck.
 Self-doubt.
 The quiet exhaustion of holding everything together.

 These are important reasons to seek support.